websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/container-lifecycle-and-api.md

-# DXP Container Lifecycle and API
+# Container Lifecycle and API

-At a high level, the container starts Tomcat with DXP deployed on it.
+At a high level, the container starts Tomcat with Liferay deployed on it.
 Additionally, however, the container entry point provides an API for executing these use cases:

 * Invoking scripts
-* Configuring Tomcat and DXP
+* Configuring Tomcat and Liferay
 * Deploying artifacts
 * Installing patches
 * Updating the Patching Tool